Bank of Marin Bancorp (BMRC): History, Ownership, Mission, How It Works & Makes Money

 Bank of Marin Bancorp (BMRC) History

-• Year established: The bank itself, Bank of Marin, opened its doors for business on January 22, 1990.
-The holding company, Bank of Marin Bancorp, was formed later.
+The Bank of Marin was incorporated in 1989 and officially opened for business on January 22, 1990.
+The holding company, Bank of Marin Bancorp (BMRC), was formed later in 2007.

-• Original location: Corte Madera, Marin County, California.
-This placed it directly within the affluent community it aimed to serve.
+Corte Madera, Marin County, California.
+This initial placement was strategic, putting the bank right in the heart of the affluent community it aimed to serve.

 Year Key Event Significance

-1990 Bank of Marin opens for business Established community banking presence in Marin County.
+1990 Bank of Marin opens for business Establishes the initial relationship-based community banking model in Marin County.

 Bank of Marin Bancorp (BMRC) Ownership Structure